cloudops/co-website/content/english/blog/containerizing-onap-for-efficiency-why-bell-created-oom-using-kubernetes/index.md

 title: "Containerizing ONAP for Efficiency: Why Bell created OOM using Kubernetes"
 lastmod: "2018-01-19"
 author: "CloudOps"
+description: Bell Canada is the first telco to deploy an open source version of ONAP to automate its data centre network provisioning.
 resources:
 - name: "thumbnail"
   src: "ONAP.jpg"